 You have got an Android device?
-The device manufacturer whether it’s Samsung Or Google just released an Update for your device?.
+The device manufacturer whether it’s Samsung Or Google just released an update for your device?.
 On Mobile devices, we have a thing called OTA update or Over the Air update, the device manufacturer sends an OTA update which then received by the user on their device and they can install directly by downloading the update on their android device.
-Now in some cases not everyone gets the update at same time the update is released region wise or the server takes time to deliver update to all the users.
-In that case the update file also gets released on the developer’s website which can be installed through ADB if you really want to install it as soon as possible.
-Then you might be wondering on how to install update from adb then you have reached the right place.
+Now in some cases, not everyone gets the update at the same time the update is released region wise or the server takes time to deliver an update to all the users.
+In that case, the update file also gets released on the developer’s website which can be installed through ADB if you really want to install it as soon as possible.
+Then you might be wondering on how to install the update from ADB then you have reached the right place.

 We will guide you on how to install the OTA update sent by your device manufacturer to your Android devices.
 It doesn’t matter what device you are using, procedures are still the same.
 Now for this tutorial, we will take the Google Pixel 2 XL as an example and same you can do with other Phones.

 What is ADB

 ADB or Android debug bridge is basically a command-line tool which you can use to communicate to Android devices.
 When you want to test your app in Android Studio, either you will use is an emulator or an Android device or in case you want to install an update from your computer to your Android device.